varul29/RaspberryPI-Basic_Setup/README.md

 ## How to use firebase after configuration in RPI3

-you may also learn simple documentation - mentioned in reading section of "Raspberry-Pi-" folder
+you may also learn simple documentation - mentioned in reading section of "Firebase_Python" folder

-    #This code should be used with every script that you will be using to connect to the Firebase database.
+    //This code should be used with every script that you will be using to connect to the Firebase database.
-    #Importing I2C, Time, Firebase library in python code.
+    //Importing I2C, Time, Firebase library in python code. import smbus
-    import smbus
     import time
     from firebase import firebase

-    # IN LAST USE:
+    // IN LAST USE:
-    #store the Host ID(provided in firebase database) in variable where you want to send the real time sensor data.
+    //store the Host ID(provided in firebase database) in variable where you want to send the real time sensor data.
     firebase= firebase.FirebaseApplication('host id mentioned in databse of firebase')

-    #store the readings in variable and convert it into string and using firbase.post then data will be posted to databse of firebase
-    result = firebase.post('host id mentioned', {'cTemp':str(cTemp),'ftemp':str(fTemp), 'humidity':str(humidity)})
+    //store the readings in variable and convert it into string and using firbase.post then data will be posted to databse of firebase result = firebase.post('host id mentioned', {'cTemp':str(cTemp),'ftemp':str(fTemp), 'humidity':str(humidity)}) print(result)
-    print(result)

  Download (or git pull) the code in pi.
 Run the program.

       $> python SHT31.py

- ##Note: This code is to post the Temeprature sensor data for only one go.
+ ## Note: This code is to post the Temeprature and humidiy sensor data for only one go.